Lobesitdoll/mdncomp/README.md

 --------
 - Search and get key information about APIs and their browser compatibility status
 - List APIs by branch or non-normative status
-- Update browser compatibility data directly from the app.
+- Update browser compatibility data directly from the app with MD5 check.
 - Search case-insensitive or by option case-sensitive
 - Get shorthand text output for a single or multiple results
 - Format text links in markdown format for easy copy and paste to forums/QA etc.
 - Show just desktop or mobile devices' status
 - Get, or by option ignore, footnotes per browser
 - Show footnotes per section or by option collect footnotes in a single section
+- Format max line width for text output
 - Export information as SVG file
-- Format max line width for text output
-- Format width for SVG output

 Install